Company Logo - Home Link

 By ferry:

-The East River Ferry operates to and from Brooklyn Bridge Park from several locations along the Manhattan and Brooklyn waterfronts.
+The East River Ferry (NYC Ferry) operates to and from Brooklyn Bridge Park from several locations along the Manhattan and Brooklyn waterfronts.

 When you disembark, leave the ferry landing located inside the park, exit the park and you will find yourself on Water Street.